axel-ponten/LLP-at-IceCube/sensitivity-estimation/README.md

 # create LLPModels
 my_model_list = generate_DLSModels(masses, epsilons, names, table_paths)
 ```
+#### Utility functions
+Accompanying the package is a *estimation_utilities.py* script that helps implement particular LLP models like the dark leptonic scalar, to be used with the LLPEstimator.

 #### Tests and profiling of ***llpestimator*** package
 In tests folder, there is a test script that you can run with the command line prompt *py.test* and a profiling script that you can run like `python profile_llpestimation.py` (useful for checking bottleneck in calculation).